-Description Enables or disables the disk error information display on the output monitor.
+Description Enables or disables the disk error information display on the monitoring output.
 As the server is equipped with a RAID disk array, the operation can continue seamlessly even with 1 faulty disk.
-If 1 disk is disconnected during operation, the !Raid message appears on all output monitors, and another message appears when the operator shuts down the application, to invite him to replace the disk and rebuild the RAID array.
+If 1 disk is disconnected during operation, the !Raid message appears on all monitoring outputs, and another message appears when the operator shuts down the application, to invite him to replace the disk and rebuild the RAID array.
 Please, refer to the Technical Reference manual for details on the RAID system and its maintenance.
 Values Yes (default) / No

-Network error
+Network Error

-Description Enables or disables the network error information display on the output monitor.
-If there is an problem with the network connection, the !Net message appears on the output monitor.
-When the network is available again, the system will try to reconnect and the →Net message appears on the output monitor.
+Description Enables or disables the network error information display on the monitoring output.
+If there is an problem with the network connection, the !Net message appears on the monitoring output.
+When the network is available again, the system will try to reconnect and the $\rightarrow$ Net message appears on the monitoring output.
 Values Yes (default) / No

-Clip name
+Clip Name